 It’s important for you to know that as you heal your relationship with food, fitness and body image, it doesn’t mean you’re not immune to bad body image moments or negative thoughts about yourself.
 But the difference is having the tools and coping mechanisms to deal with those thoughts.

-The old me would have looked at a Before and After Photo, felt terrible about myself and would have spent the day restricting my food even more, working out extra hard, drinking all of the water, and using tools from diet culture to manipulate the shape of my body to proactively pretend I was in control.
+The old me would have looked at a Before and After Photo, felt terrible about myself and would have spent the day restricting my food even more.
+Working out extra hard, drinking all of the water, and using tools from diet culture to manipulate the shape of my body.
+All in an effort to proactively pretend I was in control.

 The healed me now uses coping tools to help my mind and heart deal with the emotions that are triggered.
 I can then sit for a moment with the “bad thoughts” and figure out why I reacted that way.
 Then I file it away as a lesson and move on with my day.